 Why Use This Gram Flour Flatbread Recipe vs Other Flatbreads

 This is one of my favourite flatbread recipes – not because it’s the most perfect flatbread out there but because it’s so easy and convenient and can be cooked instantly from a batter, just like a pancake.

 That means no kneading, no rolling, no hassle.
 To be honest, I don’t often feel like making a dough and rolling it out.
 I’m lazy about that.

 And with this easy gram flour flatbread recipe, you just make the batter and pour it into the hot pan.

-With these gram flour flatbreads you don’t need to prepare in advance which is why this is such a useful recipe, but to be honest, if I have time on my hands, then I make my favourite red lentil flatbreads.
+You don’t need to prepare anything in advance either, which is why this is such a useful recipe, but to be honest, if I have more time on my hands, then I’d probably make my favourite red lentil flatbreads.

-Apart from flavour, the main difference is that you need to grind the lentils first for lentil flatbreads, so they aren’t quite so instant as this gram flour flatbread recipe is.
+Apart from a slightly stronger flavour, the main difference is that you need to grind the lentils first for lentil flatbreads, so they aren’t quite so instant as this gram flour flatbread recipe is.